Ayana/dev-env/README.md

 ### Default

-Run all tasks to develop the project
+Run all tasks to build production files `gulp`

-`gulp`

 ### Each tasks